Going to Work, by L. S. Lowry (1943)

-Elizabeth Anderson on the Tyranny of Being Employed
+Elizabeth Anderson on Corporate Tyranny

 Jack Maden

-By Jack Maden | August 2024
+By Jack Maden | March 2026

-7-MIN BREAK
+6-MIN BREAK

 Most workplace governments in the United States are dictatorships, in which bosses govern in ways that are largely unaccountable to those who are governed.
 They don’t merely govern workers; they dominate them.
 This is what I call private government.

 Would we describe the people living in such a society as free?
 Anderson thinks: probably not.
+In fact, we would most likely see them as subject to merciless dictatorship.

 Can workplaces – which we are free to enter and exit as we please – really be compared to authoritarian regimes?

-Rather than see corporations as dictatorships, we learn to see them as the manifestation of free market ideals.
-A business’s hierarchy and chain of command represent efficiency and productivity — sculpted by the invisible hand of the market.
+A business’s hierarchy and chain of command represent efficiency and productivity, sculpted by the invisible hand of the market.

-Unsurprisingly, Anderson wants to push back on this narrative.
-She presents a novel history of free market ideals, invoking theorists like Adam Smith, John Locke, and Thomas Paine, to suggest that the original vision of the free market was not one of big international firms; rather, it involved lots of independent, predominantly self-employed individuals coming together to exchange goods.
+She suggests the original vision of the free market for theorists like Adam Smith, John Locke, and Thomas Paine was not one of big international firms; rather, it involved lots of independent, mainly self-employed individuals coming together to exchange goods.

 The dream of the free market was in fact to liberate small independent farmers, artisans, and tradespeople from the tyranny of monopolies and an overbearing state.